Online access makes your ability to use our NHS services much easier as you can use them at a time convenient to you.

 To book an NHS Health Check please contact the nurse secretary team on 01665 606864 between 08:00 and 14:00 Monday to Friday

 Private medical examinations

-Please inform the receptionist if you require an appointment for a private medical examination.
-Non-NHS medical examinations, for example HGV, taxi, pre-employment and insurance medicals require more time than an ordinary consultation.
+To request an appointment for a private medical examination please submit an eConsult Request Form Online by Clicking HERE and then selecting ‘Medical Examination’ on the relevant page in the form Non-NHS medical examinations, for example HGV, taxi, pre-employment and insurance medicals require more time than an ordinary consultation.

 A fee will be charged as these do not come under NHS terms of service.
-A schedule of fees is available here or from reception.
+You will be informed of the fee before confirming your appointment.
 Examination fees must be paid in advance of an appointment.